SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 Where should we cache these resources, so that they can be shared by a suite of tests?
 The instance variables of a particular `TestCase` subclass won't do, because a TestCase instance persists only for the duration of a single test \(as mentioned before, the instance is created anew _for each test method_\).
-A global variable would work, but using too many global variables pollutes the name space, and the binding between the global and the tests that depend on it will not be explicit.
+A global variable would work, but using too many global variables pollutes the namespace, and the binding between the global and the tests that depend on it will not be explicit.

 A better solution is to define a TestResource and use it.
 The class `TestResource` implements a singleton to manage the execution of setUp and tearDown around a complete test suite as shown in Figure *@fig:setUpAndTearDownWithR@*.